Pixel art

-Most works of pixel art are also restrictive both in file size and the number of colors used in their color palette because of software limitations — in order to achieve a certain aesthetic or simply to reduce the perceived noise.
+Most works of pixel art are also restrictive both in file size and the number of colors used in their color palette for reasons such as software limitations, to achieve a certain aesthetic, or to reduce the perceived noise.
 Older forms of pixel art tend to employ smaller palettes, with some video games being made using just two colors (1-bit color depth).
-Because of these self-imposed limitations, pixel art presents strong similarities with many traditional restrictive art forms such as mosaics and cross-stitch.
+Because of these self-imposed limitations, pixel art presents strong similarities with many traditional restrictive art forms such as mosaics, cross-stitch, and fuse beads.

-The precise definition of pixel art is a subject of debate, but an artwork is usually considered as such if deliberate thought was put into each individual pixel of the image.
-Standard digital artworks or low-resolution photographs are also composed of pixels, but they would only be considered pixel art if the individual pixels were placed with artistic intent, even if the pixels are clearly visible or prominent (see Definition).
+There is no precise classification for pixel art, but an artwork is usually considered as such if deliberate thought was put into each individual pixel of the image.
+Standard digital artworks or low-resolution photographs are also composed of pixels, but they would only be considered pixel art if the individual pixels were placed with artistic intent, even if the pixels are clearly visible or prominent.

 The phrases "dot art" and "pixel pushing" are sometimes used as synonyms for pixel art, particularly by Japanese artists.
-A much more popular variation is the term spriting, which sometimes refers to the activity of making pixel art elements for video games specifically.
+The term spriting sometimes refers to the activity of making pixel art elements for video games specifically.
 The concept most likely originated from the word sprite, which is used in computer graphics to describe a two-dimensional bitmap that can be used as a building block in the construction of larger scenes.